sdraaaa/Devsquad.ai/react_template/backend/README.md

-3. Copy `.env.example` to `.env` and update with your OpenAI API key:
+3. Copy `.env.example` to `.env` and update with your Together AI API key:

-4. Edit the `.env` file and set your OpenAI API key.
+4. Edit the `.env` file and set your Together AI API key.

 ## Running the Server